Skip to content

 • Presidential Decree No 98 Year 2021 on Carbon Economic of Green-house Gas Program in Indonesia.

-Working principles
+Working principle

 • Address the priority actions that are urgently needed in the field, where there is a total lack of- or in-sufficient support from other organizations.

-• Respect the traditional and local cultural values, and remain politically neutral.
+• Respect the traditional and local cultural values and remain politically neutral.

 • Work through partnerships with individuals and institutions at local, national and international levels.